ga-dc/installfest/README.md

 `>>>>>>>>>>>>>>`

-Run the following commands, sequentially, to download the `Rakefile`, download the config file, and run the appropriate `rake` command to check your system:
+Run the following commands, sequentially, to download the `Rakefile`, download the config file, and run the appropriate `rake` command to start installfest:

     $ curl --location http://git.io/x6jq > Rakefile
     $ curl --location {{your config file goes here}} > installfest.yml
-    $ rake installfest:instructions

-Once you complete all the steps, run this to verify:

-    $ rake installfest:doctor
+    $ rake installfest:start

+Read and follow the given instructions.

 `<<<<<<<<<<<<<<`